-All forms of sex establishment require a licence with the Council.
+All forms of sex establishment require a licence from the Council.

 New provisions bring the licensing of lap dancing premises and similar venues in line with other sex establishments (sex shops and sex cinemas).
 They allow the licensing authority to prescribe a wider range of conditions on the licences of sexual entertainment venues than those available under the Licensing Act 2003, and allow local people to oppose an application for a sex establishment licence if they have legitimate concerns that a sexual entertainment venue would be inappropriate given the character of an area.